JID-2111/DBTester/README.md

 ## Version 0.1.0

 ### New Features

- * Added support for connecting to a local Postres database
+- Added support for connecting to a local Postres database
- * Added a user interface for connecting to a local database
+- Added a user interface for connecting to a local database
- * Added a button to display all stored procedures from a local database
+- Added a button to display all stored procedures from a local database

 ### Bug Fixes

- * None
+- None

 ### Known Issues

- * Pressing the connect button infinitley establishes a connection with the Postgres database
+- Pressing the connect button infinitley establishes a connection with the Postgres database
+- Connection configuration is a hardcoded set of values

 # 🚀 Developing